opf/openproject/docs/installation-and-operations/system-requirements/README.md

 The database will need resources as well, and this, too, will increase with the number of users.
 There may come a point where you will have to make configuration changes to the database and/or use an external database, but for most cases the default database setup should be enough.
 You will ideally want to have the database on a performant storage such as SSDs.
 [There are also other excellent resources](https://wiki.postgresql.org/wiki/Performance_Optimization) for tuning PostgreSQL database performance.

-Using a rough estimate we can give the following recommendations based on the number of users.
+Using a rough estimate we can give the following recommendations based on the number of total users.

 | Users | CPU cores | RAM in GB  | web workers | background workers | Diskspace in GB |
 |-------|-----------|------------|-------------|--------------------|-----------------|